 While you still need a temperature sensing device, (such as a thermostat) to detect the temperature in your home, Heating, Ventilation and Air Conditioning (HVAC) equipment with this technology can adjust its own performance without the need for a specific thermostat brand.
 This means you can use almost any thermostat you want, even one that connects to your virtual assistant or smart hub.
 This built-in communicating technology is designed to create an intelligent indoor comfort system capable of customizing energy-efficient performance without the thermostat telling it to do so.
 Once you set your desired indoor temperature, you do not need to worry about making manual adjustments to your home’s heating and cooling system to ensure top performance.
 The smart technology in the HVAC equipment is designed to take care of the rest!

 How does it work?

-Smart HVAC systems designed with this technology use a smart algorithm to gather its own system performance data.
+Smart Heating systems designed with this technology use a smart algorithm to gather its own system performance data.
 It uses this data to make automatic internal adjustments that may reduce the amount of energy used to heat or cool your home without the assistance of the thermostat.
 So if you are considering upgrading your HVAC equipment or merely the thermostat or control system, it is best to seek the guidance of a licensed professional HVAC dealer.
 They will be able to assess your indoor comfort equipment and guide you to the optimal thermostat or HVAC control system that best fits your needs.
 The system is capable of calibrating the best way to achieve the comfort level you desire, and then use the lowest amount of energy needed to maintain it.

 What to look for in a new system?